0xYYY/ethernaut-rs/README.md

 [Ethernaut](https://ethernaut.openzeppelin.com/) solution in Rust.
 With command line interface to interact with the game.

-(This is a personal project to learn Ethereum, Solidity, Rust, ethers-rs.)
+(This is a personal project for me to learn Ethereum, Solidity, Rust, ethers-rs, etc.)

 ## Command Line Interface